VIDEO

 Salaries and Job Outlook

-According to the 2021 Compensation & Benefits Survey of the Dietetics Profession, salaries have increased steadily over time.
-The median full-time salary of NDTRs was $49,000 in 2021.
+According to the 2024 Compensation & Benefits Survey of the Dietetics Profession, salaries have increased steadily over time.
+The median full-time salary of NDTRs was $54,700 in 2024.
 As with any profession, salaries and fees vary by region of the country, employment settings, scope of responsibility and supply of NDTRs.
-Salaries increase with experience and with the highest reported salary at $75,000.
+Salaries increase with experience, with the top percentile reporting salaries around $88,000.

-According to the US Bureau of Labor Statistics, employment of dietitians and nutritionists is projected to grow faster than average for all occupations through the year 2022 because of the increased emphasis on the role of food and nutrition in preventing and treating diseases, a growing and aging population and public interest in nutrition.
+According to the US Bureau of Labor Statistics, employment of dietitians and nutritionists is projected to grow 7% from 2023-2033, faster than average for all occupations, because of the increased emphasis on the role of food and nutrition in preventing and treating diseases, a growing and aging population and public interest in nutrition.

 How Do I Become an NDTR?